-- 72. There will be occupational risks due to handling and storage of hazardous and toxic chemicals in some of the laboratories and workshops.
-These risks include minor fire on account of leakage (e.g., LPG leakage) and injuries due to spillage. - 73.
-Safety Measures.
+73. There will be occupational risks due to handling and storage of hazardous and toxic chemicals in some of the laboratories and workshops.
+These risks include minor fire on account of leakage (e.g., LPG leakage) and injuries due to spillage.

+74. Safety Measures.
 The design of the ASU campus buildings includes structural and seismic safety measures required by India's latest building codes (in seismic zone V).
-The other safety features are explained below: - The ASU campus will be equipped with fire-fighting systems with portable fire extinguishers and smoke detectors.
+The other safety features are explained below:

+- The ASU campus will be equipped with fire-fighting systems with portable fire extinguishers and smoke detectors.
 The staircase will have adequate width to allow for people to exit the campus buildings during any fire-related or other eventuality. - During natural calamities, the operations will be stopped.
-The trainees and staff will be safely evicted as per the disaster management plan of Darrang district will be followed. - A medical center will be provided for first aid and preliminary treatment. - Building design and toilet facilities will be barrier-free for physically challenged persons. - 74.
-Socio-economic Impacts.
+The trainees and staff will be safely evicted as per the disaster management plan of Darrang district will be followed. - A medical center will be provided for first aid and preliminary treatment. - Building design and toilet facilities will be barrier-free for physically challenged persons.

+75. Socio-economic Impacts.
 The project will have positive socio-economic impact during construction as it will provide employment and business opportunities.
 In the operation phase, the ASU functioning will also have a positive socio-economic impact since it will provide Assam and other north-eastern states youth and adults an opportunity to enhance job-oriented skills at an affordable price.
-In addition to the above, local economy will also grow through demand of houses on rentals, local goods consumption, service shops operations and operations of eateries in the Mangaldoi town specially ASU campus surroundings. - 75.
-Flora and Fauna.
+In addition to the above, local economy will also grow through demand of houses on rentals, local goods consumption, service shops operations and operations of eateries in the Mangaldoi town specially ASU campus surroundings.

+76. Flora and Fauna.
 The ASU campus land is owned by the GoA.
 In the absence of any trees or vegetation, no adverse impact on fauna and flora is anticipated.
 No tree cutting is required.
 Further, in the ASU campus, plantation of shrubs and landscaping will be taken up along the pathways and vacant spaces to enhance natural ambience.
-The total area available for shrubs and tree plantation is 67487 m2.
-This comprises of 20667 m2 for landscaping with ornamental trees and shrubs plantation and 46820 m2 for landscaping with grassing.
-The ASU layout plan showing green areas is given in Figure-8.
-There is no existence of any wildlife/bird sanctuary, national park or any other area notified by the GoA or MoEFCC for ecological importance within an aerial distance of 15 km from the ASU site. - 76.
-Emergency Plan for Accident and Natural Hazards.
+The total area available for shrubs and tree plantation is 217830.74 m.
+This comprises of 19648.84 m for landscaping with ornamental trees and shrubs plantation and 198181.89 m for landscaping with grassing.
+The ASU layout plan showing green areas is given in Figure-10.
+There is no existence of any wildlife/bird sanctuary, national park or any other area notified by the GoA or MoEFCC for ecological importance within an aerial distance of 15 km from the ASU site.

+77. Emergency Plan for Accident and Natural Hazards.
 For operation phase, onsite emergency plan will be prepared by the ASU.
 For natural calamities, the Disaster Management Plan prepared by GoA for Darrang district will be followed.
 The GoA has prepared district wise Disaster Management Plans as per provisions of Disaster Management Act 2005 of Government of India.

+78. Maintenance of Drainage System in the Campus.
+It is clear from the earlier description that project site receives more than 1500 mm rainfall during monsoon months so there will be flooding issues in campus if drainage system is not maintained.

+Rolma 1.
+In ret accia dimensione in The devocions, later the vol, unless streamed no a their risolat

+The shades a the state of the second s dis remail

+and the second s OPPERSON 0001007 0073455

+DOCOMPUT

+inter-

+-

+2

+- 1

+- 1

+- 1

+- 1

+- 1

+- 1

+- 1

+- 1

+- 1

+- 1

+Paintei

+49453016 \$ 35365 -

+49453016 \$ 35365

+49453016 \$ 35365

+9808 X 84 NUMBER OF STREES

+NUMBER OF STREET

+NORT IN TS RESERVED ABOUT

+NUTER NUTER

+ALVER OF A NUTER NUTER

+HEMITEN AND NUTER NUTER

+NUTER NUTER

+NUTER NUTER

+NATES NATES